williamsnell/ws_content/content/posts/cot/index.md

 <script src="chat.js"></script>
 <script src="token.js"></script>

-The era of "thinking" or "reasoning" models is upon us.
-If you haven't seen them before, watching a reasoning model answer a question can be quite a spooky experience.
-Before producing their final answer, these models will write out a "chain of thought" - sometimes hundreds or thousands of words long.
-These chains of thought look a lot like the internal monologue you or I might have while thinking through a problem.
+If you've been following recent developments in AI, you've probably heard of "simulated reasoning" models.
+Going by many names - OpenAI's o1, o3, and o4; Claude's "extended thinking mode"; Grok 3's "think" models; and perhaps most famously, DeepSeek's R1 model  - these models are ubiquitous, and might offer a path to greater capabilities that doesn't rely on purely scaling up models and datasets.

+If you've never seen a reasoning model in action, go try one!
+(ChatGPT, for example, has a "reason" button for free users.)
+To give a taste, here's an example response from DeepSeek R1:

 <div id="teaser-chat"></div>

 <script>
-makeChat("teaser-chat", [`What country is the 5th tallest mountain in?`, `&ltthink&gt Okay, so I need to figure out which country has the fifth tallest mountain.
+makeChat("teaser-chat", [`What country is the 5th tallest mountain in?`, `<i>&ltthink&gt</i> Okay, so I need to figure out which country has the fifth tallest mountain.
 Let me start by recalling the list of the highest mountains in the world.
 I know that the tallest is Mount Everest, which is in Nepal and China (Tibet).
-Then the second is K...`
+Then the second is K2 <b> ...[Truncated - this goes on for pages and pages.]<b>`
 ]);
 </script>

-Not only do these chains-of-thought look like thinking, they tend to improve model performance as well.
-OpenAI's O-family (O1, O3, and O4) are reasoning models, and DeepSeek's R1 is also a reasoning model.
-These models top most benchmarks, not just for Math, Science, and Software Engineering, but for everyday tasks as well.
+Not only do these chains-of-thought look like thinking, they tend to improve model performance as well, letting these models top most [benchmarks for Math, Science, and Software Engineering.](https://artificialanalysis.ai/?models=o1%2Co3-mini%2Co1-preview%2Co1-mini%2Cgpt-4o-2024-08-06%2Cgpt-4o-2024-05-13%2Cgpt-4o%2Cgpt-4o-mini%2Co4-mini%2Cgpt-4-1%2Co3-mini-high%2Cgpt-4o-realtime-dec-2024%2Co3%2Cgpt-4-1-mini%2Co1-pro%2Cgpt-4o-mini-realtime-dec-2024%2Cgpt-4-1-nano%2Cgpt-4o-chatgpt-03-25%2Cgpt-4-5%2Cllama-3-3-instruct-70b%2Cqwen3-30b-a3b-instruct%2Cqwen3-235b-a22b-instruct%2Cqwen3-32b-instruct%2Cllama-3-1-instruct-405b%2Cllama-3-2-instruct-90b-vision%2Cllama-3-1-instruct-70b%2Cllama-3-2-instruct-11b-vision%2Cllama-3-1-instruct-8b%2Cllama-3-2-instruct-3b%2Cllama-3-2-instruct-1b%2Cllama-4-scout%2Cllama-4-maverick%2Cgemini-2-0-pro-experimental-02-05%2Cgemini-2-0-flash%2Cgemini-2-0-flash-experimental%2Cgemini-1-5-pro%2Cgemini-1-5-flash%2Cgemini-1-5-pro-may-2024%2Cgemma-2-27b%2Cgemma-2-9b%2Cgemini-1-5-flash-8b%2Cgemini-2-0-flash-thinking-exp-0121%2Cgemini-2-5-flash-reasoning%2Cgemini-2-5-pro%2Cgemini-2-0-flash-thinking-exp-1219%2Cclaude-35-sonnet%2Cclaude-3-7-sonnet-thinking%2Cclaude-3-7-sonnet%2Cdeepseek-r1%2Cdeepseek-r1-distill-llama-70b%2Cdeepseek-v3-0324%2Csonar%2Csonar-reasoning%2Cgrok-3-mini-reasoning%2Cgrok-3-reasoning%2Cgrok-3-mini-reasoning-low%2Cphi-3-medium%2Cllama-3-1-nemotron-instruct-70b%2Cllama-3-3-nemotron-super-49b%2Cllama-3-1-nemotron-ultra-253b-v1-reasoning%2Cgpt-4o-chatgpt%2Cdeepseek-v3#artificial-analysis-intelligence-index-by-model-type)

-But **why** do they work?
-Specifically,

-1. Why do models "reason" in natural language?
-2. Why does this tend to improve performance?
-3. Is this reasoning a true representation of the model's underlying "thought" process?
+So, are we really seeing these AI models "thinking" out loud?
+Does reading the text between <i>\<think\></i> tags let us "read the mind" of an LLM?

+The implications for AI safety are tantalising - perhaps we could audit models for misaligned goals or hidden biases just by reading their thought process as they make decisions.
+If a model was making a hiring decision based on protected characteristics, perhaps it would tell us?.
+If a model was scheming against us, its thoughts might lay bare the deception.

+But are these chains-of-thought "real"?
+Can we trust them?

+To answer this question, we first need to understand how simulated reasoning works, where it comes from, and why it helps model performance.

+Finally, we'll answer the question that's been on my mind since I first encountered these models: isn't it profoundly weird that an AI model just happens to think in human language?

 ## How does <i>\<think\></i>ing work?

-To understand reasoning, we need a little background on how language models work.
+> To understand how simulated reasoning models work, we first need a micro-primer on large language models (LLMs).
+If you already know this, skip to [#Faithful or Unfaithful?](#faithful-or-unfaithful)
-The most popular architecture for these models are variants of the transformer, which works like this:

-<i>The</i>

-First, we split our text into chunks (called tokens).
+Frontier LLMs use variants of the transformer architecture.
+To feed text into a model, we first split it into chunks of text called "tokens".

 The sentence "The cat sat on the mat" might become
 <i>The</i> <i> cat</i> <i> sat</i> <i> on</i> <i> the</i> <i> mat</i> <i>.</i>.

 Next, we feed these tokens into the input of the transformer.